Attractions in and around Sandpoint, Idaho

 Bonner County Historical Society and Museum

-This delightful museum has many fine displays depicting old-time Bonner County, including "Seneacquoteen" (Deep Water Crossings), a display featuring Native American artifacts and history from the geologic formation to present day.
+The delightful Bonner County Historical Society and Museum has many fine displays depicting old-time Bonner County, including "Seneacquoteen" (Deep Water Crossings), a display featuring Native American artifacts and history from the geologic formation to present day.
 An extensive collection of Ross Hall photos are on exhibit, as well as a pioneer kitchen with memorabilia from a bygone era and reproductions of gowns worn by First Ladies at their husbands' inaugurations.
 Hours are Tuesday through Saturday from 10 a.m. to 4 p.m., with a nominal admission fee.
 Located at 611 S. Ella at Lakeview Park.
 Phone 208-263-2344.

 Horseback Riding/Sleigh Rides